Login: form-based session auth

 }

 Two things to notice.
-First, ctx.Session() returns the live session handle — the same one that broadcasts and triggers actions run through.
+First, ctx.Session() returns the live session handle — the same one that ctx.Publish peer fan-outs and session.TriggerAction server-pushes flow through.
 Storing it in the controller's sessions map is a stand-in for what a real app would do via SessionStore and a background pub/sub channel.

 Second, the actual welcome push happens in a goroutine.
 OnConnect returns immediately so the framework can finish the WebSocket handshake; the goroutine sleeps long enough for the dashboard to paint, then fires: